URI-ABD/cakes-paper/reviewer-response.md

 a heavily overloaded word.
 I would have chosen a more neutral term instead of "cluster".*

-We do define our clustering approach, and moreover, we build on prior work (some ours, some others) that relies on clustering.
+We clearly define our clustering approach, and moreover, we build on prior work (some ours, some others) that relies on clustering.
 We respectfully would prefer to stay with the language we have here.

 *On line 155, there is the parenthetical comment about "a smaller sample of the points".
 What does that mean precisely and where does it occur later